 You can find links to our dozens of research databases on the A-Z Databases page on the library website.

-Students have access to hundreds of online study aids through the West Online Study Aids Library (Exam Pro, HIgh Court Summaries, Sum and Substance, Acing, and more), the Wolters Kluwer Online Study Aids Library (Examples & Explanations, Emanuel, Glannon, and more), and the LexisNexis Digital Library (Q&A, Mastering, Understanding, and more).
+Students have access to hundreds of online study aids through the West Online Study Aids Library (Exam Pro, HIgh Court Summaries, Sum and Substance, Acing, and more) the Wolters Kluwer Online Study Aids Library (Examples & Explanations, Emanuel, Glannon, and more), and the LexisNexis Digital Library (Q&As, Understanding series).

 Students also have access to CALI lessons, a collection of over 1,000 interactive, computer-based lessons written by law faculty, covering more than 40 legal subject areas such as Evidence, Civil Procedure, Constitutional Law, and Contracts.
 Current students can get the Authorization Code to set up an account here: http://libraryweb.uchastings.edu/auth/cali2.html